plomek/Axon-Robot/README.md

   <img src="/.github/1.jpg" alt="Axon Robot" width="500"/>
 </div>

-First of all, we want to say that the whole project is kinda junk and messy – it’s still a prototype, and we were learning as we went along.
-For example, the CAD design is, in our opinion, terrible to manage from the inside even if it looks cool on the outside.
-So, if you decide to work on this project, you might be able to speed things up by using what we've already done, but trust us – it’s not a simple job.
-We’re open-sourcing this because some Redditors told us to do it.
-Just keep in mind that when we started this project, we were 16 and 17 years old (2024 May).
+<b>Axon is currently a working prototype.
+While it’s fully functional, it's not yet fully polished and still needs some improvements and refinements to make it easier to assemble, more reliable, and more user-friendly.
+Just keep in mind that when we started this project, we had no cad experience and were 16 and 17 years old we are working on it sice May 2024.</b>

-Axon is an open-source AI robot platform designed to interact with its environment through dynamic arm and head movements, plus voice control with speech recognition.
-It’s a "modular" system that encourages experimentation and customization in both hardware and software.
+Axon is an open-source robot that uses AI.
+It can move its arms and head, and it can also drive around.
+It has AI-powered speech recognition, so you can control it with your voice.
+It uses a database of questions with actions, along with a large language model (LLM), to answer other questions.
+It also has a built-in screen, colorful LED eyes, and can be controlled through a website.

 ## Features